 The GMJ Books, Background

 Every GMJ Book is based on historical fact and each book has a large element of the truth inside it.
 They are not only good reading material but also a warning against that what is not known to the general public.
 That they are classified as fiction is not by chance; any other way would have been hazardous to the author.
 Don’t dismiss what you don’t know.
 Start thinking out of the box which is what the GMJ Books are about.
 I am trying to make you wonder, research and spread the word, warnings thus.
 Because of the nature of the GMJ Books, they are suppressed by mainstream publishers, diminished and ridiculed by some.
 My advice is forthright, read them for yourself and research what is said inside them, the truth is in the books and it for you to discover a new world you did not know existed.
 Note please, although the books are conservative in nature and not politically correct, they are in no way racist.
 If you are a right-wing whiner, don’t read my books, you will be sadly disappointed.
 If you believe that the SANDF is useless because it is manned by mostly black soldiers, don’t read my books, you will not like what I say and what I am able to back with evidence to the contrary.
-Those readers agreeing with me, sadly and wrongly, are at times slammed to be “alt right” if not far-right whiners.
-I wonder then, why are so many leading men and women in our stories black and yet rated very highly by myself: Geelslang Peter Ndebele, Mike Delta Three Eight, Mandizi, Sniper, Lentliziyo, Ismail the Priest, One Alpha, the Assassin Team Leader, a Zulu girl and Liam Dube, to name a few.
-Why are Lemon Balm and Sébastien in a relationship across the colour bar without any character ever saying it is wrong.
+Those readers agreeing with me, sadly and wrongly, are slammed to be “alt-right” if not far-right whiners.
+I wonder then, why are so many leading men and women in our stories black and yet rated very highly by myself: Geelslang Peter Ndebele, Mike Delta Three Eight, Mandizi, Sniper, Lentliziyo, Ismail the Priest, One Alpha, the Assassin Team Leader, a Zulu girl and Liam Dube, the attack submarine commander, to name a few.
+Why are Lemon Balm and Sébastien in a relationship across the colour bar without any character ever saying it is wrong?
 Why did we write Code Name Bella Dawn, exposing the far-right wing link with Muslim terrorism?
-I am tired of these liberals making silly accusations when they did not even read my books.
-We moved on from Apartheid, many years ago, as I explained many times on Special Forces integration, 70% of such units were black.
-The liberals it seems, are stuck in the past and without a cause.
-I rewrote the "Author Note's" in all GMJ Books in March 2017, explaining a bit more what the book is trying to depart in terms of knowledge to you.
-Every story has a message, I don’t write just stories, I depart knowledge that most would not have.
-I explain tactics, weapon systems and operating procedures that is not known outside my world.
-These books are not your usual spy stories, they are history in motion and warnings to what is happening right now.
-I hope that you enjoy reading them.

 Please click on the covers to take you to the Amazon download pages